 Edward Chrzanowski

-Edward Chrzanowski presented on ARFIT (Augmented Reality for Information Technology), discussing the development and potential applications of augmented reality in IT at the University of Waterloo.
+Edward Chrzanowski presented on ARFIT (Augmented Reality for Information Technology), discussing the development and potential applications of augmented reality in IT.

 Greg Smith

-Greg Smith discussed collaboration opportunities with IST, highlighting successful projects and the benefits of working with IST to leverage resources and services available to the campus.
+Greg Smith co-presented on collaboration between IST and campus departments, highlighting successful projects and the benefits of working with IST.

 Gregor Richards

-Gregor Richards discussed the history and future of programming languages at the University of Waterloo, reflecting on the legacy of WatCom and current research directions.
+Gregor Richards presented on the history and future of programming languages, relating the history of programming languages at Waterloo and discussing current research and future paths.

 Howard Armitage